 In theory, suppose we bend our wire into a squarish, U-shaped loop so there are effectively two parallel wires running through the magnetic field.
 One of them takes the electric current away from us through the wire and the other one brings the current back again.
 Because the current flows in opposite directions in the wires, Fleming’s Left-Hand Rule tells us the two wires will move in opposite directions.
 In other words, when we switch on the electricity, one of the wires will move upward and the other will move downward.

 If the coil of wire could carry on moving like this, it would rotate continuously—and we’d be well on the way to making an electric motor.
 But that can’t happen with our present setup: the wires will quickly tangle up.
 Not only that, but if the coil could rotate far enough, something else would happen.

-Once the coil reached the vertical position, it would flip over, so the electric current would be flowing through it the opposite way.
-Now the forces on each side of the coil would reverse.
-Instead of rotating continuously in the same direction, it would move back in the direction it had just come!
-Imagine an electric train with a motor like this: it would keep shuffling back and forward on the spot without ever actually going anywhere.
+Once the coil reaches the vertical position, it flips over, so the electric current flows through it the opposite way.
+Now the forces on each side of the coil reverses.
+Instead of rotating continuously in the same direction, it moves back in the direction it just come from!
+Imagine an electric train with a motor like this: it keeps shuffling back and forth on the spot without ever actually going anywhere.